Introduction

 Jerry’s Financial Fable: A Tale of Caution and Insight

-Once upon a time in a bustling city, there lived a young man named Jerry.
-Jerry, fresh out of college, stepped into the world brimming with dreams and aspirations.
-Armed with his first paycheck, he felt invincible, ready to conquer the world, but little did he know about the financial rollercoaster awaiting him.
+Once upon a time in a vibrant city, there lived a young man named Jerry.
+Fresh out of college, Jerry entered the workforce brimming with dreams and ambitions.
+With his first paycheck in hand, he felt unstoppable, ready to conquer life’s challenges.
+Yet, unbeknownst to him, his financial journey would be more of a rollercoaster than a smooth ride.

 I. Understanding the Basics of Financial Planning